racherb/racherb.github.io/_posts/2019-07-07-license-to-save-the-world.md

 Does this make sense to you?
 Let me know your point of view by leaving your comment or email me directly if you wish.

+## A survey

+To extend the primitive question posed in this article, I have prepared a survey to know the opinion of the community.

+The next entry refers to that survey: [A Big Question That Concerns Us](https://racherb.github.io/2019-09-02-ai-survey-a-big-question/)

 > This project is part of the **Iamio** initiative for interoperability and advanced entity relationships for the development of secure AI.